sas448/CS1632_Fall2020/exercises/1/README.md

 for more details and examples for each item.
 Optional bug report items such as SEVERITY or IMPACT were not included for this exercise.

-**Don't forget to include any preconditions as part of the REPRODUCTION STEPS.**
-You cannot reproduce the steps if you don't know where to start!
+**Don't forget to include any preconditions at the start of the REPRODUCTION STEPS.** You will not be able to reproduce the bug even if you reproduce the steps if you start from a different precondition!

 ## Test Application: GoatGoatCar